ManonLef/knights-travails/src/notes.md

 Some observations:
 If a knight moves from one position to another, it seems you can usually dismiss nodes left or right, depending on direction

+- [x] build full tree

+now I'd like to first find out at which level my desired value can be found But before I do so, first remove duplicates from the items to be turned into nodes